 The new eight-inch sat-nav system is equally as intuitive.
 ‘Hot’ keys let you skip between sub menus and the large volume knob is easy to feel for as you drive down the road.
 On top of that, Apple CarPlay, Android Auto and Skoda’s SmartLink+ are fitted as standard, so you can use the apps on your compatible smartphone via the car’s big screen.

 This ease of use seems to run through the Skoda – it’s fast, but its performance doesn’t come at the expense of everyday practicality or comfort.
-For more in-depth info on the Skoda Octavia vRS, read the interior, practicality, driving and specifications sections of our review over the following pages.
+For more in-depth info on the Skoda Octavia vRS, read the interior, and specifications sections of our review over the following pages.
 And, if you want to see what kind of deals are available on the Skoda Octavia vRS, click through to the deals page.